 Spread over 100 acres, the San Diego Zoo is home to over 3,700 animals.
-It’s so big that your visit will likely take most of the day.
+It’s so big that your visit to the zoo will likely take most of the day.
 There’s so much for your kids to see at the zoo, so save some time and buy your skip-the-line San Diego Zoo ahead of time.

 Afternoon: Mission Beach Bay

-If you have any time or energy left after a long day at the zoo, head back to Mission Beach to let the kids play in the tranquil bay-side water before dinner.
+If you have any time or energy left after a long day at the San Diego Zoo with kids, head back to Mission Beach to let the kids play in the tranquil bay-side water before dinner.

 DAY 3 – TORREY PINES NATURAL RESERVE